What We Do

 Empowering Young People

-Efforts are currently underway to adapt Talk’s classroom-based educational model to an online format, enabling us to extend our reach and serve more young people in need.
+Efforts are currently underway to launch CampusChat, a virtual adaptation of Talk’s classroom-based educational model, enabling us to extend the reach of our advocacy and serve more young people in need.

 Advocating for Better Sex Ed